Contact Us Today (424) 372-3112

 Penalties for California Crimes

-California Penal Code 664 PC describes legal penalties for an attempted crime and they will always depend on the underlying crime.
+California Penal Code 664 PC describes legal penalties for an attempted crime, and they will always depend on the underlying crime.
 In other words, the type of crime you were attempting to commit.
-An attempt crime can be either misdemeanor or felony offense, depending on what crime you were attempting to commit.
-In most cases, an attempt crime will carry the following penalties:
+An attempted crime can be either a misdemeanor or felony offense, depending on what crime you were attempting to commit.
+In most cases, an attempted crime will carry the following penalties:

-For instance, if convicted of attempting to commit a felony crime carrying a jail sentence of up to 4 years in a California state prison and a fine of $5,000, you could be sentenced to 2 years in jail, and a $2,500 fine.
+For instance, if convicted of attempting to commit a felony crime, you could be sentenced to 2 years in jail and a $2,500 fine.
+The maximum sentence is up to 4 years in a California state prison, and the fine is $5,000.

 Fighting Attempted Crime Charges in California

-If accused of an attempted crime under California Penal Code 21(a), our Los Angeles criminal defense attorneys can use a wide range of strategies in an attempt to obtain the best possible outcome.
+Suppose you are accused of an attempted crime under California Penal Code 21(a).
+In that case, our Los Angeles criminal defense attorneys can use a wide range of strategies to obtain the best possible outcome.

 Every case is unique and will need to be closely examined in order to determine an appropriate defense.
-However, some of the most common defenses against allegations of an attempt crime include:
+However, some of the most common defenses against allegations of an attempted crime include:

 Lack of intent to commit the crime defense

 Recall the elements of the crime above that it must be proven you had a specific intent to commit the crime.
 This crucial element can often be difficult to prove because it requires evidence of your intent beyond any reasonable doubt.
-We might be able to make a reasonable argument that cast doubt on specific intent or there is insufficient evidence to prove it.
-If successful, you could have a good chance at avoiding a conviction.
+We might be able to make a reasonable argument that casts doubt on specific intent, or there is insufficient evidence to prove it.
+If successful, you could have a good chance of avoiding a conviction.

 Lack of a direct step to commit the crime defense

-You can't be guilty of an attempt crime unless you took a direct step to commit it.
-It has to be an actual overt act, or a substantial step to complete the crime.
-We might be able to make an argument there was no direct step to complete the crime, or there was an abandonment of the attempt crime.
+You can't be guilty of an attempted crime unless you took a direct step to commit it.
+It has to be an actual overt act or a substantial step to complete the crime.
+We might be able to argue that there was no direct step to complete the crime or that the attempted crime was abandoned.

 Cron, Israels & Stark is a criminal defense law firm with a team of highly experienced lawyers and a record of success.
 We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.